 Finally, we use this information to create a

-$kirby object with a custom root and a custom URL and output
+$kirby object with custom roots and a custom URLs and output

 Even when running multiple sites through the same setup and code, you need a license for each of these sites: A single license is valid for a single Kirby installation, running on a single domain.
 If you add additional installations (i.e. under additional subdomains or subfolders) you need to purchase licenses for each of those installations.